stephanGarland/intro-to-x/mysql/mysql-101.md

 ### Types of joins

-* Cartesian AKA Cross Join
-  * Rarely used.
+#### Cross

+Also called a Cartesian Join.
 This produces `n x m` rows for the two groups being joined.
-  * That said, every other join can be thought of as a cross join with a predicate.
+That said, every other join can be thought of as a cross join with a predicate.
+In fact, `CROSS JOIN`, `JOIN`, and `INNER JOIN` are actually syntactically equivalent in MySQL (not ANSI SQL!), but for readability, it's preferred to only use `CROSS JOIN` if you actually intend to use it.

 ```sql
 mysql> SELECT * FROM orders_status CROSS JOIN orders_tax_status;